 Tax Audit Lawyers in Chatham

-Reasons For a Tax Audit in Chatham, Massachusetts
+Reasons For a Tax Audit in Chatham, Illinois

-There are plenty of reasons why Massachusetts's government, or the federal government, might conduct a tax audit.
+There are plethora of reasons why Illinois's government, or the federal government, might conduct a tax audit.

-How Can A Chatham, Massachusetts Tax Lawyer Help?
+How Can A Chatham, Illinois Tax Lawyer Help?

 If you find yourself being audited in Chatham, Illinois, and are sure that you have done everything right in preparing your taxes, then the audit will likely be over rapidly, with no penalties imposed.
 In cases like this, if anything is found to be wrong with your tax return, it is likely the result of an honest mistake, and the auditor will be aware of this, and will likely give you an opportunity to correct your mistake, without suffering any penalties, with the possible exception of being made to pay interest on any back taxes you owe.

 However, there are times when an audit is conducted to investigate far more significant issues.
 If you find yourself facing allegations from the IRS of serious wrongdoing, and believe yourself to be innocent, you should pursue the advice of a Chatham, Illinois tax attorney immediately.